saurabh-ariyan/back-end-developer-interview-questions/api_building_checklist.md

 ## What goes where?
 Frontend or backend:
-- In most cases, especiallly apps, I've found modifying the backend once deployed will be way easier.
+- In most cases, especiallly mobile apps, I've found modifying the backend once deployed will be way easier.
 - Frontend should ideally have everything you need to display an empty db.
 - Any counts of a list of items can be part of API response, helps in pagination, etc.
 - The structure in which data is displayed *need* not be same as in which it is sent from API.
 Last logged in : Yesterday, API response: datetime